vtardia/docker-php/README.md

  - [x] Build basic Slim app
  - [x] Attach MySQL and MongoDB servers
  - [ ] Improve Nginx and PHP config
+ - [ ] Use wait code for mysql/mongo to start
+ - [ ] Test SSL with proxy

 [slides]: https://joind.in/event/php-uk-conference-2019/massively-scaled-high-performance-web-services-with-php